John and Gerry's Orchids of Britain and Europe

 This is a very familiar Mediterranean orchid whose name refers to the milky colour of its flowers.
 It was first described by Poiret from Algeria in 1798 and originally grouped with the Neotinea genus before then being reclassified as an Orchis.
 Subsequent studies across the O. tridentata group eventually resulted in all its members, including O. lactea, being returned to the Neotinea stable.

-N. lactea is a widespread orchid that ranges throughout the Mediterranean but which is rare in southern France and at its most frequent around the Aegean, its distribution is not however fully understood due to confusion with N. tridentata, N. conica and N. commutata.
-There is currently a movement seeking to separate the N. lactea growing in southern Corsica and proposing its reclassification as the long forgotten Orchis corsica, but whilst these plants are distinctively marked, they do not seem to represent any evolutionary milestone.
-There are two significant features which can help differentiate N. lactea from the other three, firstly it has an elongated inflorescence that usually (but by no means always) carries numerous tightly packed flowers, whereas the latter two species have a conical shaped inflorescence and in the case of N. tridentata the flower head tends to be flat topped with a longer stem.
-The second distinguishing feature is the lip, which in this species has a geniculated profile and strongly recurved lip margins.
-The overall impression is of a body builder throwing his chest forward and shoulders back.
+N. lactea is a widespread orchid ranging throughout the Mediterranean and at its most frequent around the Aegean.
+Its distribution is not however fully understood due to confusion with N. tridentata, N. conica and N. commutata.
+There is currently a movement seeking to separate the N. lactea growing in southern Corsica and proposing its reclassification as the long forgotten Orchis corsica, now referred to as N. lactea subsp. corsica (see pictures 10 and 11).
+These pink flushed plants do not however seem to represent any evolutionary significance.
+There are two significant features which differentiate N. lactea from the others :- 1. it has an elongated inflorescence that usually (but by no means always) carries numerous tightly packed flowers.
+N. commutata and N. conica have a conical shaped inflorescence and N. tridentata is flat topped with a longer stem.
+2. The lip has a geniculated profile and strongly recurved margins creating the impression of a body builder throwing his chest forward and shoulders back (see 4).

 .